 The decision to continue steroids or add a new treatment is based on your symptoms and MRI findings.
 Steroids may be continued in pill form for a period of time after IV therapy.3

-Steroids are used in NMO to speed improvement of symptoms from an attack.
+Steroids are used in NMOSD to speed improvement of symptoms from an attack.
 Given their long-term side effects, high-dose steroids are not an ideal long-term therapy to prevent further attacks of the disease.
 Because of this, your doctor will prescribe other drugs and treatment to help prevent attacks and further nerve damage.
 Low-dose steroids may be needed for long-term therapy.
 Talk to your doctor about your treatment plan, as well as the risks and benefits of all drugs.3,6

 What is plasma exchange (plasmapheresis or PLEX)?

 Antibodies are proteins in your body that normally protect you from different germs that can make you sick.
-In autoimmune diseases such as NMO, some antibodies mistake healthy cells for harmful ones and attack them.
+In autoimmune diseases such as NMOSD, some antibodies mistake healthy cells for harmful ones and attack them.
 This leads to various damage and symptoms, depending on the location of the attack.7

 Blood is made up of different components, including the blood cells (red blood cells, white blood cells, and platelets) and the fluid the blood cells move through, called plasma.
 Plasma also carries products your body uses to fight infection (including antibodies), as well as other molecules and products.

-Plasma exchange (PLEX) may be an effective treatment in people with NMO who have sudden, severe attacks that do not respond to high-dose IV steroids.
+Plasma exchange (PLEX) may be an effective treatment in people with NMOSD who have sudden, severe attacks that do not respond to high-dose IV steroids.
 PLEX involves removing blood and plasma through a large IV and using a machine to separate the blood cells from the plasma.
 Blood cells are then mixed with a replacement solution and returned to the body.10,11

 PLEX removes AQP4-IgG antibodies and other harmful immune system components.11